Soltsice/Soltsice/Readme.md

 Soltsice allows to generate TypeScript files for Ethereum contracts with the command:

-> soltsice ./sourceDir ./destinationDir
+> soltsice ./artifacts ./types

-All `.json` artifacts from `truffle compile` in the folder `./sourceDir` will be transformed into TypeScript classes in `./destinationDir` with a single `index.ts` file with all exports.
+All `.json` artifacts from `truffle compile` in the folder `artifacts` will be transformed into TypeScript classes in `types` with a single `index.ts` file with all exports.

 Every TypeScript contract class inherits `SoltsiceContract`, which is a wrapper over [Truffle-contract](https://github.com/trufflesuite/truffle-contract) with methods generated from ABI.
-If some functionality is not yet supported by Soltsice, you may use `SoltsiceContract._instance` field to access untyped Truffle-contract instance.
+If some functionality is not yet supported by Soltsice, you may use `SoltsiceContract._instance : Promise<any>` field to access untyped Truffle-contract instance.

-The package ships with types for all [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity/) contracts.
-You may import them as:
+You could import generated types as:

 ```
-import { W3, StandardToken } from "soltsice";
+import { W3 } from "soltsice";
 import { BigNumber } from "bignumber.js";
+import { StandardToken } from "./types";

 // default wrapper for web3: either window['web3'] if present,
 // or http provider connected to localhost: 8545, if not running on https